Louisiana's Disaster Protection Laws (2026 Updates)

 - Doors taped shut with duct tape

-- Placed in separate pile from other appliances
+- Placed in a separate pile from other appliances

 Improperly prepared white goods will NOT be picked up and may create health hazards.